-Graduation Guidelines and Deadlines for Master's Candidates for summer 2013
+Graduation Guidelines and Deadlines for Master's Candidates for summer 2016

 - You must be a registered student to graduate.
 If you are in the thesis or report option, you must be registered for 698B or 398R, accordingly.

 - You can find the instructions, policies and forms you need for graduation on the online forms page.

-Students who do not submit an online Master's Graduation Application by August 2 will not be eligible to receive their degree in the summer.
+Students who do not submit an online Master's Graduation Application by July 29 will not be eligible to receive their degree in the summer.
 Note: The paper form of the Master's Graduation Application may only be submitted by students enrolled in dual-degree programs, and under rare and unusual circumstances when approved in advance by the graduate dean.
 Students should contact a master's degree evaluator in the Graduate School to obtain the paper application form.
 All paper graduation applications must include a program of work that has been approved by the student's program graduate adviser.

 If you find after filing for graduation that you will not complete your degree requirements, you may contact the Graduate School for instructions on rescheduling your graduation.